-Set forth below is the compensation received by the Independent Trustees from the Trust for the fiscal year ended May 31, 2023.
+Set forth below is the compensation received by the Independent Trustees from the Trust for the fiscal year ended May 31, 2024.
 Effective May 8, 2023, each Independent Trustee receives from the Trust an annual retainer of \$50,000, plus an annual fee per Fund of \$1,666.67, plus reimbursement of related expenses.
-The Chairman of the Board receives an additional annual retainer of \$6,250, and each of the Chairs of the Audit Committee and the Governance Committee receives an additional annual retainer of \$2,500, respectively.
+The Chairperson of the Board receives an additional annual retainer of \$6,250, and each of the Chairs of the Audit Committee and the Governance Committee receives an additional annual retainer of \$2,500 and \$1,250, respectively.
+Effective November 3, 2023, each Independent Trustee receives \$2,000 for each special in-person or telephonic meeting attended.
 Prior to May 8, 2023, each Independent Trustee received from the Trust an annual retainer of \$55,000, plus \$5,000 for each regularly scheduled Board meeting attended, \$5,000 for each special in-person meeting attended and \$2,500 for each special telephonic meeting attended, plus reimbursement of related expenses.
-The Chairman of the Board received an additional annual retainer of \$10,000, and each of the Chairs of the Audit Committee and the Governance Committee received an additional annual retainer of \$5,000, respectively.
+The Chairperson of the Board received an additional annual retainer of \$10,000, and each of the Chairs of the Audit Committee and the Governance Committee received an additional annual retainer of \$5,000, respectively.
 The Independent Trustees may waive part of the annual retainer fees from time to time.
 The Trust has no pension or retirement plan.
 No other entity affiliated with the Trust pays any compensation to the Trustees.
 The Trust does not pay any compensation to the Interested Trustee or the Trust's officers.

 Pension or Total Compensation

 Retirement Benefits Estimated Annual from Trust and Fund

 Accrued as Part of Benefits Upon Complex Paid to

-Name of Person/Position the Trust Expenses Retirement Trustees 1
+Name of Person/Position the Trust Expenses Retirement Trustees

-David B. Boon \$0 \$0 \$71,739
+David B. Boon \$0 \$0 \$74,500

-Donald J. Herrema \$0 \$0 \$75,715
+Donald J. Herrema \$0 \$0 \$78,250

-Catherine A. Zaharis \$0 \$0 \$68,728
+Catherine A. Zaharis \$0 \$0 \$73,250

-The term "Fund Complex" applies to the twelve portfolios that currently comprise the Trust, which consists of the eight Funds and the North Square Advisory Research Small Cap Value Fund, the North Square Strategic Income Fund, the North Square Altrinsic International Equity Fund, and the North Square McKee Bond Fund (offered in a separate Prospectus and SAI).
+The term "Fund Complex" applies to the Funds and the North Square Core Plus Bond Fund (formerly North Square Trilogy Alternative Return Fund), North Square Advisory Research Small Cap Value Fund, North Square Strategic Income Fund, North Square Altrinsic International Equity Fund, North Square McKee Bond Fund, North Square Kennedy MicroCap Fund, and the North Square Evanston Multi-Alpha Fund, a separate registered investment company, that is also advised by the Adviser (each offered in separate Prospectuses and SAIs).